 If fires or camp grills are allowed, preparing food on the beach can be a fun activity for groups, families, couples, and solo visitors to the beach in the winter.
 If it’s too cold to swim, you can still enjoy a good meal together.
 Many of the meal ideas that I suggest for easy preparation in a hotel room, can also be prepared on the beach.

-As you can tell from this list, there are many things to do at the beach in the winter.
+As you can tell from this list, there are many things to do at the beach in the winter- so many of the things to do on the beach in the summer can be enjoyed on colder days.
 Although many people associate a beach with summertime activities like swimming, snorkeling, body surfing, or traditional serving, there are almost infinitely many ways that you and your traveling companions can enjoy a beach in the wintertime.

 You’ve probably visited sun-drenched white-sand beaches, but a beach trip in the fall, winter, or early spring is an entirely different kind of beach trip!
 In this section, I’m reviewing my packing tips for beach trips in cooler destinations and off-seasons.
 Whether you are going to the beach alone or taking friends to the Olympic Peninsula to enjoying the majesty of the Pacific Northwest seacoast and Olympic National Park, taking the Ferry to Bainbridge Island, or exploring the countless beaches and inlets of the Puget Sound, packing for a cool-weather beach trip requires a unique packing list.
 Here’s my list of must-haves: